 - Advise on the use of the technologies and helping research labs to implement them using optimized protocols

 INSERM continuous training on revolutionary CRISPR/ Cas9 technology.
-This training occurs in two phases and will be multisite.

 Improvement of the Knock-In activity